nniiicc/D/Ch. 2 Summary.md

 ##Summary

-What each of these studies emphasized was ...
+What each of these studies emphasize is...

+[write transition]